-The MA in counseling program strives to achieve the highest standards of training for clinical mental health counselors emphasizing professionalism, counselor identity formation, reflective self-awareness and exploration of spirituality and values in a community environment.
+The Master of Arts in Counseling program strives to achieve the highest standards of training for clinical mental health counselors, emphasizing professionalism, counselor identity formation, reflective self-awareness and the exploration of spirituality and values in a community environment.

 Dedicated, Dynamic Faculty

 Our dynamic faculty members are real-world practitioners who are dedicated to mentoring students.
 Whether collaborating on research endeavors, reading groups, conference presentations and attendance or clinical supervision, faculty members are committed to preparing students to be strong clinicians.
 Each student is paired with an advisor, and in addition to regular meetings each semester, each student receives continuous feedback regarding strengths and growing edges.
 All faculty members maintain a clinical practice, which contributes to an active and engaging conversation about the work of counseling.